BonePolk/AstandyClient/README.md

 ## Supported RPC methods

 There not all supported rpc methods implemented.
-I am already fix tools to autogen all rpc methods from game dump and i am planning to add them later.
+I am already fixed tools to autogen all rpc methods from game dump and i am planning to add them later.